Laoode/kp-bps/backend.txt

                     e.name,
                     e.nip,
                     MAX(CASE WHEN d.name = 'Arisan' THEN ed.amount END) AS arisan,
-                    MAX(CASE WHEN d.name = 'Denda Arisan' THEN ed.amount END) AS denda_arisan,
                     MAX(CASE WHEN d.name = 'Iuran DW' THEN ed.amount END) AS iuran_dw,
                     MAX(CASE WHEN d.name = 'Simpanan Wajib Koperasi' THEN ed.amount END) AS simpanan_wajib_koperasi,
                     MAX(CASE WHEN d.name = 'Belanja Koperasi' THEN ed.amount END) AS belanja_koperasi,